 What does Brexit mean for Chinese travelers?

-According to West Strait Morning Post, a Chinese local newspaper, Brexit is actually a good news for Chinese travelers.
-The UK along with the US are one of the most sought out destinations for Chinese students looking to study abroad.
+According to West Strait Morning Post, a Chinese local newspaper, Brexit is actually good news for Chinese travelers.
+The UK along with the US is one of the most sought destinations for Chinese students looking to study abroad.
 This will actually benefit them since the pound is facing a strong devaluation.
-As for international trade, it should not have a strong impact. check this video
+As for international trade, it should not have a strong impact. check this video.

-In a nutshell, the Brexit issue has way more impact for British people and European as it does on Chinese people.
-Not only because of the distance, but because of limited liability with the UK.
+In a nutshell, the Brexit issue has way more impact on British people and Europeans than it does on Chinese people.
+Not only because of the distance but because of limited liability with the UK.
 Brexit is going viral on Chinese social media because it represents for them a “fail” of the democratic and the populism system.

 — Olivier VEROT (@Olivierverot) 28 juin 2016